av3nger/cf-images/README.md

 Cloudflare, the Cloudflare logo, and Cloudflare Workers are trademarks and/or registered trademarks of Cloudflare, Inc. in the United States and other jurisdictions.

-= Sponsors =

-Special thanks to the plugin sponsors:

-<a href="https://thismatters.agency">WordPress Agency this:matters</a>

 == Installation ==

 1. Upload the plugin to the `/wp-content/plugins/` directory